• Skip to primary navigation

 • T-Bone A t-bone steak is one of the most identifiable steaks as it has a bone that goes through it that looks like a T. It has two different cuts of meat attached to the bone, but both have good marbling and taste great.

 • Sirloin A sirloin steak is a great everyday, middle of the week steak.
 We often purchase sirloin steaks as they are an affordable cut of beef.
 The term “sirloin” actually covers a variety of cuts that actually comes from the back of the cow.
 This cut is typically fairly lean and has less fat than a t-bone or ribeye.
+In my opinion, this is the best cut of steak for cast iron.

 • Ribeye A ribeye steak is my favorite steak as it has the perfect amount of marbling and extremely tender meat.